 During the implementation period, the number of tests performed as a percentage of those eligible for testing (from the site's reported birth records) will be monitored by the GBS3 coordinating centre.
-The target is at least 80% coverage and cascaded training by staff trained on GBS3 at site during this implementation period must ensure all midwifery teams and shifts are trained promptly and efficiently.
-Once the 80% testing coverage is met, the Trial Manager (or delegate) will notify the site that the study data collection period has started.
+The target is at least 80% coverage (If actual birth rates unavailable, estimation is based on previous years birth rate at site).
+Cascadedtraining by sitestaff trained on GBS3 during this implementation period must ensure all midwifery teams and shifts are trained promptly andappropriately Once the 80% testing coverage is met, the Trial Manager (or delegate) will notify the site that the study data collection period has started.